 It is obviously unwise to make assessed work that you have produced on your own available to other students for any reason.
 It may be difficult to establish that your own work was the original source and that it has been copied.
 Additionally it is an assessment offence to permit or assist another student to copy or paraphrase your work.

 You may be asked to work together on a group assessment.
 In this event you need to check the assignment instructions carefully to ascertain whether you are being required to produce individual components or collective work as the outcomes of your group work.
 In either case the University Regulations require you to state clearly at the end of each piece of coursework submitted for assessment, the name(s) of any other student with whom you have worked.

 Using third-party support

 It is good practice to proofread or check your work before submission, or to show your work to your peers during crits.
-However, if a third party contributes to your work, this may constitute collusion, which is an academic offence.
+However, if a third party contributes to your work, this may constitute collusion or cheating, which are academic offences.

 If you are seeking help with your assignment from anyone other than your tutor, you need to be aware of the University’s guidance on proofreading, specifically, what your proofreader or any other third-party can and cannot do.